-Ex-Sun CEO McNealy Dives into Social Media with Old Friends
+Ex-Sun CEO McNealy dives into social media with old friends

 If in the past TV market researchers surveyed audiences for size and demographics, then “the next level is intent”, McNealy said.
 For instance, a second-screen app could ask a viewer watching a golf tournament if he intended to purchase new golf clubs this year.

 Wayin CEO Tom Jessiman, who is based in Denver, acknowledged that the startup’s greatest advantage - and also perhaps a potential weakness - is its extraordinary dependence on McNealy and his vast personal network.
-McNealy, 57, has used his connections to the upper echelons of the PGA Tour, and the San Jose Sharks hockey team to strike content partnerships.
+McNealy, 57, has used his connections to the upper echelons of the PGA Tour and the Washington Capitals hockey team to strike content partnerships.

 On the board is his friend and Hollywood producer Burt Sugarman, as well as Larry Sonsini, the renowned Silicon Valley securities lawyer with whom he has longstanding ties.